arcxp-ce-support/Fusion-Training-User-Stories/README.md

 **Database Dump**

-2. Open [this link](https://corecomponents.arcpublishing.com/pb-data/mongo/corecomponents.tar.gz) to download the database dump.
+2. Click [this link](https://outboundfeeds-sandbox.corecomponents.arcpublishing.com/pb-data/mongo/corecomponents_outboundfeeds_sandbox.tar.gz) to download the database dump.
 3. Ensure that fusion is still running.
 Drag the downloaded tar.gz datadump into the `data/restore` folder.
 You should see the folder unzip and disappear automatically.
 Once that happens, you have your new database!

 4. Now, navigate to the pagebuilder editor [pages](http://localhost/pagebuilder/pages) and [templates](http://localhost/pagebuilder/templates) to add and configure feeds locally.
 For example, this is what your local pagebuilder editor templates should look like: